Minority representation and fairness in network ranking: An application to school contact diary data: Detecting and correcting for systematic bias

-\ifjrss Directed noisy networks are often obtained via ego-centric sampling, where an individual (the ``ego'') is asked to report their connections to a set of other individuals (the ``alters'') within social or communication networks.
-Ego-centric networks are affected by recall or reporting biases, which can introduce systematic errors in the observed ties.
-A single directed noisy network provides similar information to the two replicate case, and the error rate parameters can be estimated analogously.
-In the following, we focus on the two replicate, undirected case, with the corresponding methodology for a single directed noisy network provided in Appendix~\ref{app:directed} of the supplementary materials.

-\else Directed noisy networks are often obtained via ego-centric sampling, where an individual (the ``ego'') is asked to report their connections to a set of other individuals (the ``alters'') within social or communication networks.
-Ego-centric networks are affected by recall or reporting biases, which can introduce systematic errors in the observed ties.
-For example, studies have shown that male psychology researchers tend to systematically underreport or overlook ties with their female colleagues \citep{psychology_gender_bias}, illustrating a form of asymmetric, directed recall error.
-Similarly, research has found that recall discriminability in ego-centric networks can be influenced by factors such as age and gender \citep{graves2017effects}.
+Directed noisy networks are often obtained via egocentric sampling, where an individual (the ``ego'') is asked to report their connections to a set of other individuals (the ``alters'') within social or communication networks.
+This is the case in our high school contact diary data.
+As discussed in Section~\ref{sec:intro}, egocentric networks (including contact diary data) are affected by recall or reporting biases, which can introduce systematic errors in the observed ties.
+Beyond contact diary data, studies have also shown that male psychology researchers tend to systematically underreport or overlook ties with their female colleagues \citep{psychology_gender_bias}, illustrating another example of asymmetric, directed recall error.
+Similarly, research has found that recall discriminability in egocentric networks can be influenced by factors such as age and gender \citep{graves2017effects}.
 One directed noisy network provides similar information to the two replicate case, and the error rate parameters can be estimated analogously.
-In the following, we focus on the two replicate, undirected case, with the corresponding methodology for a single directed noisy network provided in Appendix~\ref{app:directed} of the supplementary materials. \fi
+In the following, we focus on the two replicate, undirected case, with the corresponding methodology for a single directed noisy network provided in Section 1.4 of the Supplementary Material.